 We have working as a school to improve the traffic congestion and road safely around both sites.
 You may have seen our new road signs which are helping to reduce congestion and improve road safely at the beginning and end of each day.
 We are hoping to continue to promote this as well as working on improving the air quality around the local area.

 The Eco Reps have also been volunteering to litter-pick during their playtimes, to help reduce litter in the playground.
-The school have also run a 'Community Clean-Up' weekend, to help reduce litter in the local area.
+The school also ran a 'Community Clean-Up' weekend, to help reduce litter in the local area.
 Recently we have partnered up with Bristol Bites Back Better.
 We will be receiving plant donations from Blaise Nurseries, which we have now planted out into our Upton allotment site.
 We will be growing these vegetables on our school site and then donating these back to the community, via foodbanks.
 The Year 6 gardening club will be helping with this wonderful project.

 The Bio-diversity of Ashton Gate